How to Use Skill Assessments in Your Recruiting Process - HRDQ

 Relevance in assessments is paramount.

-Another potential flaw with skill assessments, when used in the recruiting and hiring process, is the risk of bias.
-In particular, specific questions and cognitive assessments can have an inherent bias.
-Your assessments must be assessed for racial and ethnic prejudices and any potential violations of hiring regulations like equal employment opportunity.
-A core purpose of assessments is that everyone gets a fair and equal chance to complete them.
+Another potential flaw in skill assessments used in the recruiting and hiring process is bias.
+In particular, specific questions and cognitive assessments can be inherently biased.
+Your assessments must be evaluated for racial and ethnic biases and for potential violations of hiring regulations, such as equal employment opportunity.
+A core purpose of assessments is to ensure everyone has a fair and equal chance to complete them.

 Assessments also have the drawback of suppressing some otherwise good candidates.
 Particularly in middle and upper-level roles, experienced candidates likely want to rely on their experience and reputation.
 When they've worked a relevant job for years, being asked to take an assessment and prove themselves may feel like an insult.
 Many excellent candidates may pass over the job because of the assessment requirement.